Ada-Developers-Academy/core-unit-2/more-flask-queries/404s-and-more-queries.md

 ## Way More to Explore

-There's way more to explore in filtering that is uncovered in this curriculum, so drive your own learning!
+There's way more to explore in filtering than is covered in this curriculum, so drive your own learning!

 ### !end-callout